jesslilly/logax/README.md

 * Search for hundreds of regex strings.
 * Capture one or many data value(s)!
-* Provide customer converters to and perform calculations on capture value(s)!
+* Provide customer converters to and perform calculations on captured value(s)!
-* Supply defaults when there is no match.
+* Supply a default when there is no match.
 * Using onceler and logax together, you can search many files in parallel.
-* Configure your own log parser with onceler or a logax wrapper that also calls a http POST.
+* Configure your own log parser with onceler.
+* Use a wrapper around logax that also inserts the json into your db!
 * Supports *.gz files.
 * Can parse a single job log or multiple jobs in one log (with a delimiter).
-* JSON array of objets output
+* JSON array of objects output
 * Test coverage
 * Available from npm: https://npmjs.org/package/logax